ajleeson/research_blog/_posts/2023-05-12-whats-wrong-with-forcing.md

-## Forcing Debugging & Initial Model Results
+## Forcing Debugging and Initial Model Results

 This week I attempted to debug the incorrect forcing in the idealized domain.
 Switching from an analytically-added source to a netCDF-added source does not fix the problem.
 Thus, forcing continues to be an open issue.